| Tell me what

 writing his memoirs and meeting with U-boat

 buffs.
-A quick Internet search can even find
+A quick Internet search will show

 pictures of smiling American enthusiasts posing